Jay-study-nildana/Tutorials/WebTutorials/API.md

-# API
+# API - JSON data servers

-In this chapter, I am mostly talking about API servers (and not the [API's](https://developer.mozilla.org/en-US/docs/Web/API) that are available within JavaScript) that serve data to web and mobile apps using JSON.
+In this chapter, I am mostly talking about API servers that serve data to web and mobile apps using JSON.

+Note: This should not be confused with [API's](https://developer.mozilla.org/en-US/docs/Web/API) that are available within JavaScript

+Check our [full web app](fullwebapp.md) on code related to consuming API servers.

 [back to table of contents](readme.md)